j4y/developerportal/_includes/custom/homepage.md

 Using our SDK, developers can now enrich digital experiences and apps with emotion-sensing and analytics.
 Devices can now instantly respond to a user's unfiltered emotions, and apps can adjust their interfaces and flow to better suit moods.
 This makes for a more authentic, interactive, and unique experience.

+* Captures facial expressions of emotion and feedback of emotion metrics in real time.
+* Processes data obtained from optical sensors, such as a web camera, a video file, or still images.
+* Supports tracking and analysis of multiple faces in frame.
+* Has a flexible and easy to use API.
+* Measures 7 emotions, 15 highly nuanced facial expressions, identifies presence or absence of glasses, and recognizes gender as well as 14 Emoji expressions.
+* Has two alternative metrics for measuring the emotional experience: valence and engagement.
+* All processing is done on device -- no videos or images sent to our cloud.

 **Using the Affdex SDK enables your app to:**